weiguangcui/Gadget4/documentation/10_examples.md

 Radiative cooling due to helium and hydrogen is included.
 Star formation and feedback is modelled with a simple subgrid treatment.
-The simulation in corresponds closely to the model of a galaxy collisions considered in the code paper.
+The simulation corresponds closely to the model of a galaxy collisions considered in the code paper.